maxnasonov/opsworks-recipes/README.md

 ### What is this repository for? ###

-* It contains Chef Recipes you should be used on Amazon Opsworks.
+* It contains Chef Recipes you should use on Amazon Opsworks.
 * Beta version

 ### How do I get set up? ###